jonnor/finito/README.md

 Finito allows you to declare state machines for widely different devices and programming languages, that are testable, introspectable at runtime, and visually programmable.

-Currently supported targets are C for microcontrollers++ and [CoffeeScript](http://coffeescript.org/) /JavaScript for browser and [Node.js](http://nodejs.org).
+Currently supported targets are C/++ for microcontrollers etc. and [CoffeeScript](http://coffeescript.org/) /JavaScript for browser and [Node.js](http://nodejs.org).
 Finito aims to complement and integrate with the [Flow-based Programming](http://en.wikipedia.org/wiki/Flow-based_programming)